MP-Anselin/UniversityDatabaseApp_java/use-docker.md

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
 You should see that `AUTHENTICATION-SERVICE` is now registered.

-1. _In a new CMD/Terminal window_, run a third container for the administrator web-service.
-This is a web-application for viewing administrators information by requesting administrator data from the administrators and authentication microservice.
+1. _In a new CMD/Terminal window_, run a third container for the director web-service.
+This is a web-application for viewing director information by requesting director data from the director and authentication microservice.

     ```sh
-    docker run --name administrator --hostname administrator --network university-net -p 3333:3333 university/microservices java -jar app.jar administrator --registration.server.hostname=<eg server ip addr>
+    docker run --name director --hostname director --network university-net -p 3333:3333 university/microservices java -jar app.jar director --registration.server.hostname=<eg server ip addr>
     ```

    Replace `<eg server ip addr>` with the IP address you determined earlier.
 1. _In a new CMD/Terminal window_, run a third container for the teacher web-service.
-This is a web-application for viewing administrators information by requesting teachers data from the teacher and authentication microservice.
+This is a web-application for viewing director information by requesting teachers data from the teacher and authentication microservice.

     ```sh
     docker run --name teacher --hostname teacher --network university-net -p 4444:4444 university/microservices java -jar app.jar teacher --registration.server.hostname=<eg server ip addr>